teachyourselfcoding/tp/docs/UserGuide.md

 Format: `event MODULE_CODE DESCRIPTION /at DATE_OF_EVENT START_TIME END_TIME LOCATION_OF_EVENT`

 * Please ensure that your `MODULECODE` is a valid module code in NUS.
-Refer to the earlier section in Add a Module to find out what is a valid module code.
+  + There are 3 types of valid module codes.
+    * 6 characters long.
+The first 2 characters are alphabets.
+The last 4 characters are digits.
+Example: CS2113
+    * 7 characters long.
+The first 3 characters are alphabets.
+The last 4 characters are digits.
+Example: DSA4211
+    * 7 characters long.
+The first 2 characters are alphabets.
+The next 4 characters are digits.
+The last character is an alphabet.
+The  Example: CS2113T.
+    * Alphabets in the module code should be all in capital letters.
 * Please make sure that you do not leave the `DESCRIPTION` blank.
 * `DATE_OF_EVENT` is in `YYYY-MM-DD` format.
 For example, if you want to add an event on 10th April 2021, type in `2021-04-10`.
+* Please ensure that `DATE_OF_EVENT` is between `2021/01/01` to `2021/05/31` as well.
 * The `START_TIME` and `END_TIME` are both in `HH:MM` format.
 If you want `START_TIME` to be 4pm, input `16:00`.
 You are only allowed to type in timings such that `MM` is `00`.
 For example, `18:00` is allowed but not `18:01`.
 * For this app, you are not allowed to type in a `START_TIME` and `END_TIME` before 8am.
 * Please ensure that you do not leave `LOCATION_OF_EVENT` blank.